 5-15: Reserved

 For static air temperature, the encoded value can be negative.
-Hence, two’s complement coding (see section [sec:two_complement]) is used for decoding.
+Hence, two’s complement coding (see section [sec:two_complement]) is used for encoding the value.
 The actual maximum range of temperature is from -80 \(^\circ\)C to +60 \(^\circ\)C.

-In Figure 1.1, the decoding of an MRAR example message is shown.
+Figure 1.1 shows the decoding of an MRAR example message.

 import pyModeS as pms